 Lisa’s Tips

-- To Store: Place cooled chili in an airtight container and store for 4 to 5 days in the fridge.
+- Storage tip: Place cooled chili in an airtight container and store for 4 to 5 days in the fridge.
+For freezing, use a freezer-safe bag or an airtight container and store for up to 3 months in the freezer.

 - Bacon can be tricky to slice.
 To make it easier, place your bacon in the freezer for at least 30 minutes to firm it up.